 The MDS nurse must conduct new resident assessments, such as the Rapid Assessment Process (RAPS), to help stabilize and improve the practices of their health care facility.
 They also provide OBRA (Omnibus Reconciliation Act of 1987) assessments to ensure that the facility complies with Medicaid or Medicare standards.
 An MDS nurse may be required act as the main communicator between the insurance professionals and management officials at their facility.

-The U.S. Bureau of Labor Statistics (BLS) indicated a median annual salary of $66,220 for registered nurses, including MDS nurses, in its 2013 reporting.
-The registered nursing field was expected to see a 19% rise in employment from 2012-2022, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) indicates that registered nurses earned a median annual salary of $71,730 in 2018.
+It also indicates that registered nurses working in government, which would be the majority of MDS nurses, earned a median salary of $89,430 in 2018.
+The registered nursing field can expect to see a much faster than average rise of 12% in employment from 2018-2028, according to the BLS.

 Educational Requirements for an MDS Nurse